 1. Don’t provide too many solutions to confuse your client.
 Point it down to the real problem, and elaborate on the solution confidently.

 2. Propose a solution that is simple and easy to understand.

 3. Has your solution helped others too?
 Show your client your successful examples.
-Testimonials and social proof are great influencers.
+Testimonials are great influencers.

 While making a pitch, do not present your case as a company trying to make a business.
-You must present your case as a consumer-centric service provider, elaborating on “what’s in store for the consumer?”!
+You must make sure you present your case as a consumer-centric service provider, elaborating on “what’s in store for the consumer?”!

 Most probably, it is these guys who will likely raise the first objection/question How and why do I believe you?

-To get past this bottleneck, you will have to include several testimonials in your slide deck.
+To get past this bottleneck, you need to make sure to include several testimonials in your slide deck.
 These testimonials should support your claims.